scroll-tech/zkevm-circuits/aggregator/README.md

 We also know in the circuit if a chunk is a dummy one or not.
 This is given by a flag `is_padding`.

 For the input of the final data hash
 - we extract `32 * MAX_AGG_SNARK` number of cells (__static__ here) from the last hash.
-For each cell
-    - if `is_padding`, then the cell must be a zero cell
-    - if `!is_padding `, then the cell must match the data hash from the chunks
+We then compute the RLC of those `32 * MAX_AGG_SNARK` when the corresponding `is_padding` is not set.
+We constraint this RLC matches the `data_rlc` from the keccak table.

 For the output of the final data hash
 - we extract all three hash digest cells from last 3 rounds.
-We then constraint that the actual data hash matches one of the three hash digest cells.
+We then constraint that the actual data hash matches one of the three hash digest cells with proper flags defined as follows.

+    #valid snarks | offset of data hash | flags
+    1,2,3,4       | 0                   | 1, 0, 0
+    5,6,7,8       | 32                  | 0, 1, 0
+    9,10          | 64                  | 0, 0, 1

 Additional checks for dummy chunk
 - if `is_padding` for `i` the chunk, we constrain `chunk[i].prev_state_root = chunk[i].post_state_root`